Dracopristis: Discovery and naming

-The holotype of D. hoffmanorum was first discovered in May of 2013, when John-Paul Hodnett unearthed the specimen from the late Carboniferous-aged strata of Albuquerque, New Mexico.
-The fossils were discovered within the Tinajas member of the Atrasado Formation, which, based on index fossils (such as conodonts), has been dated to the Kasimovian stage of the late Pennsylvanian, which is equivalent to the American Missourian.
+The holotype of D. hoffmanorum was first discovered in May of 2013, when John-Paul Hodnett discovered the specimen from the late Carboniferous-aged strata of Albuquerque, New Mexico.
+The fossils were discovered in an exposure of the Atrasado Formation which, based on index fossils such as conodonts, has been dated to the Kasimovian stage of the late Pennsylvanian (or the equivalent American Missourian regional stage).
 The specific locality which produced the specimen, the Kinney Brick Quarry, is considered a Konservat-Lagerstätten due to the exceptional quality of its fossils.

-Dracopristis was formally named, described, and classified by Hodnett and coauthors in 2021.
-The holotype (catalogued as NMMNH P-68537) is an articulated skeleton, embedded in a matrix of calcareous shale.
-This specimen belonged to an adult female and represents the most complete ctenacanth fossil so far discovered.
-Around 87–90% of the cartilaginous skeleton, the animal's coating of tooth-like dermal denticles, and impressions of its body outline are all preserved.
-The specimen was studied via CT scanning in 2014, which clarified details of its skeletal anatomy that were otherwise obscured by the matrix.
+Dracopristis was formally described by Hodnett and coauthors in 2021.
+The holotype (catalogued as NMMNH P-68537) is a very complete articulated skeleton embedded in a matrix of calcareous shale, which belonged to an adult female and is housed in the collection of the New Mexico Museum of Natural History and Science.
+Around 87–90% of the cartilaginous skeleton, as well as the animal's coating of tooth-like dermal denticles and impressions of its body outline are all preserved.
+The specimen was studied via CT scanning in 2014, which clarified details of its skeletal anatomy that were otherwise obscured by the rock matrix.
 A second assigned specimen (NMMNH P-19181) consists of a neurocranium from a juvenile individual, and was originally misidentified as belonging to Orthacanthus huberi.